 Your first stop will be a nearby nursery with an inventory of more than two million Kentia Palms.
 These elegant, highly valued palms are grown for export throughout the world, but primarily to Holland.
 You will see how the palms and namesake Norfolk Island pines are cultivated and protected from diseases that could undermine the industry.

-Please note: This tour includes approximately 2-hours of easy walking/standing and there will be some steps to negotiate.
+Please note: This tour includes approximately 1-hour of easy walking/standing and there will be some steps to negotiate.
 Due to a lack of storage space on the vehicles and lack of accessibility at the venues, the tour is not available to wheelchair guests.
 Those guests with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
-Layered clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended."
+Weather appropriate clothing, adequate sun protection and flat comfortable walking shoes are recommended.

 "Delve into Norfolk Island’s infamous past at a cyclorama that depicts the story of the HMS Bounty’s mutineers and at a penal colony in Kingston, followed by an elegant High Tea.